Sp3cialK/Sp3cialK_Web_Dumper/README.md

 # Source code
 The name of the variables is in Spanish.
 I'm sorry, but im not transalating everything now.
 But in a future it will be translated.
+In fact, i will make a version with the text and the variables in English, and other version in Spanish.

 # Next updates
-The program will be able to dump the directory using a proxy.
+-The program will be able to dump the directory using a proxy.
+-The program is made to use it in Linux.
+If you use it in Windows you may get some errors.
+This will be fixed in a future.

+# Bugs
+If you find a bug, please report it.
+It will help me and you a lot :)